Various Flashbacks

 · An Internal Apocalypse

 Internal analepsis, despite seeming like a digestive disorder, is a literary term for a flashback that is part of your main story.
-Examples of flashbacks like these are frequent in mysteries and thrillers.
+Examples of flashbacks like these are frequent in mysteries and .
 In an Agatha Christie book, for instance, it's typical to "flash back" to a scene we've already seen so we may acquire more background information as we discover more about the murder.
 It's an excellent literary technique for gradually revealing the story's layers.

 · Outside Analepsis